Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 ## Introduction
 Agent-Native Clouds mark a transformative shift in cloud computing, prioritizing autonomous AI agents over human operators.
 As AI agents increasingly handle complex tasks like configuration management, troubleshooting, and security, traditional cloud infrastructures—designed for human interaction—reveal limitations.
-Agent-Native Clouds address these inefficiencies by providing environments optimized for AI agents’ unique needs, such as perception, reasoning, decision-making, and action.
+Agent-Native Clouds address these inefficiencies by providing environments optimized for AI agents' unique needs, such as perception, reasoning, decision-making, and action.
 This report explores the definition, features, key players, benefits, use cases, challenges, and future outlook of Agent-Native Clouds, drawing on recent developments as of April 2025.

 ## Definition and Concept
 An Agent-Native Cloud is a cloud infrastructure designed and built from the ground up with AI agents as the primary users.
 Unlike conventional cloud platforms, which cater to human operators, developers, and end-users, Agent-Native Clouds are tailored to support the autonomous capabilities of AI agents.
 These agents excel at solving non-deterministic, multi-step problems through iterative reasoning and planning, requiring environments that facilitate seamless perception, decision-making, and action.
 The concept, introduced by Agentuity, addresses the inefficiencies of human-centric clouds, with the first Agent-Native Cloud launched in April 2025 ([Agentuity Blog](https://agentuity.com/blog/agent-native)).